 Bruce Floyd Mitton, aka.
 “Bruce the Great” br.
 Detroit, Mich.
 June 18, 1948 d. (delayed-pending and in no hurry).
 Only child of Manley and Lorain and the brilliant author of this research paper.
 No children that he knows of.

-Bruce Floyd Mitton and grandfather Urville Mitton, summer 1950.
+Bruce Floyd Mitton and grandfather Urville Mitton below, summer 1950.

 Bruce is a 13th direct descendant of Richard Mitton born 1577 in Austwick, England.
 He is the approx. 25th generation since “Ralph the Red” of “Mitune, the progenitor of the “Family de Mitton”, first established by the Nov.
-23,1102 Charter.
+23,1102 Charter from Robert de Lacy.